Self Publishing Platforms Pros and Cons

 Moving a Book May Lose Past Reviews.
 If an author does decide to move a self published title from its existing platform, the new edition's sales page will not automatically pull up reader reviews to the old one on sites such as Amazon.
 If there is a significant cache of reviews (especially positive ones!) for the old edition, potential readers will not see them which could affect sales.

 Revisions and Corrections Can be Expensive.
 While many self publishing platforms allow authors to make corrections to their titles, it may be at a cost or free, depending on the platform.
-For example, Createspace and KDP currently offer authors the opportunity to revise and upload revised manuscripts for no cost if they are doing it themselves.
+For example, Kindle Direct Publishing currently offers authors the opportunity to revise and upload revised manuscripts for no cost if they are doing it themselves.
 However, other platforms may charge up to hundreds of dollars to make changes to an already published title.

 Marketing Help, But Not Handoff.
 Some of these platforms offer a full menu of professional marketing and publicity services for a fee which can get expensive.
 And, as many traditionally published authors can even attest, the author STILL has to do much of their own marketing!